shhhkun/productivity-scheduler/README.md

-# Productivity App – Dev Log & Roadmap
+# Kept — A Minimalist Productivity Scheduler

 ## Overview
-A minimalistic productivity tracker featuring a gamified XP and ranking system.
-Designed with animations, intuitive UI, and motivational mechanics.
+**Kept** is a minimalist productivity scheduler that helps users plan their days with a simple time-block interface and motivational game elements.
+Track your streaks, earn XP, and stay organized — all with a sleek UI, animations, and Firebase-backed persistence.

 [**Live Demo**](https://productivityapp-eb15a.web.app/)